 advanced care discussion

 Many people know they should talk to loved ones about advanced care planning, yet they often put it off for years.
 According to the National Institute of Aging, you are more likely to get the care you want if you have conversations about your future medical treatment and put a plan in place.
 Advanced care planning for healthcare may also help loved ones grieve more easily and feel less burden, guilt and depression.
-This article discusses advanced care planning and advanced directives for healthcare and why they are important, how they help loved ones prepare for future medical decisions and how talking about care preferences early can improve the likelihood of receiving desired treatment.
+This article discusses advance care planning and advance directives for healthcare.
+It explains why they are important.
+It also shows how they help loved ones prepare for future medical decisions.
+Finally, it explores how early conversations about care preferences can improve the likelihood of receiving desired treatment.
 Of course, consult with your attorney for more information.

 Advanced care planning for healthcare is the process of talking through and preparing for future medical decisions in the event you become seriously ill or unable to communicate your wishes.
 The Health University of Utah about half of adults over 65 admitted to the hospital unexpectedly need help making medical decisions.
 In these moments, a surrogate or appointed family representative steps in to support the decision‑making process.